(Farewell Drashah to Minyan Ma’at, June 6, 2026)

 Ancient Greek texts have a similar sign known as an antisigma which looks like a backwards sigma or C [Ͻ] and is used as a bracket to indicate when lines of poetry are out of place.
 According to Rabbi Shimon, that’s the case here as well.
 Something is out of place.
 But what is off here?
 Our parashah narrates the march of Israel into the desert, so why not mention the role of the ark?

 In the Talmud (B. Shabbat 116a) we hear again that this passage was removed from its original location.
-The rabbis reveal their theory of the proper place: the description of the tribal flags about which we read in Numbers, Ch.
-2. The Torah says over there (v.34), כֵּֽן־חָנ֤וּ לְדִגְלֵיהֶם֙ וְכֵ֣ן נָסָ֔עוּ, that the tribes encamped by their flags, and so did they march.
+The rabbis reveal their theory of the proper place: the description of the tribal flags about which we read just above (and also in Numbers, Ch.
+2).
+The Torah says over there (v.34), כֵּֽן־חָנ֤וּ לְדִגְלֵיהֶם֙ וְכֵ֣ן נָסָ֔עוּ, that the tribes encamped by their flags, and so did they march.
 The rabbinic theory of proper location of these verses is plausible, but why then were the verses moved?

 According to the Talmud, the verses were uprooted and placed into our parashah for a special purpose–to break up two accounts of puranut, or suffering.
 What accounts of suffering are broken up in our portion?
 In v.34 we read that the people of Israel traveled from the mountain of the Lord–וַיִּסְעוּ מֵהַר ה׳.
-It was hard for Israel to depart from the sacred mountain which had become their spiritual home.
-And then in their very first stop, the people complained bitterly, and God sent a fire that burned the edge of camp, וַתִּבְעַר־בָּם֙ אֵ֣שׁ ה’ וַתֹּ֖אכַל בִּקְצֵ֥ה הַֽמַּחֲנֶֽה.
+And then at their very first stop, the people complained bitterly, and God sent a fire that burned the edge of camp, וַתִּבְעַר־בָּם֙ אֵ֣שׁ ה’ וַתֹּ֖אכַל בִּקְצֵ֥ה הַֽמַּחֲנֶֽה.

-But this claim means that the Torah text has been sundered and rearranged, edited.
+This explanation of the inverted nuns means that the Torah text has been sundered and rearranged, edited.
 How does this rearrangement change the nature of the Torah?
-In Midrash Sifrei Bemidbar, Rabbi Judah the Prince makes a bold claim (note 2).
-He says that these two bracketed verses constitute a book unto themselves:
+In Midrash Sifrei Bemidbar, Rabbi Judah the Prince makes a bold claim.[Note 3] He says that these two bracketed verses constitute a book unto themselves:

 רבי אומר: מפני שהוא ספר בעצמו.

-The first third of the Torah, all of Genesis and Exodus 1-18, describes the early travels of the ancestors starting with the expulsion of Adam and Eve from Eden to Abram and Sarai’s trek to Canaan, to their great-grandchildren’s descent to Egypt, and finally to the Exodus and the 3-month march to Sinai.
-These journeys are rich in narrative and adventure, and they build a mythic history for the people of Israel.
-But they are relatively poor in providing useful information for how to live later as an Israelite or a Jew.
+The first third of the Torah is rich in travel narrative and builds a mythic history for the people of Israel.
+But it is relatively poor in providing useful information for how to live later as an Israelite or a Jew.

 But then there is the middle third of Torah, and here the focus is on how to live together as a people in covenant with God.
-Starting in Exodus 19, when Israel arrives at the foot of Mt.
-Sinai, and ending in Numbers 10, when the people muster and finally begin to move again, these 57 chapters are focused on revelation and regulations.
-From Exodus Chapters 19-40, then the entire book of Leviticus, and finally the first nine chapters of Numbers–57 chapters all told–this all transpired in one place, the base of Mt.
-Sinai.
-The entire narrative of the tabernacle, and the entire complex of priestly legislation–sacrifices, purity, ethical codes and the festive calendar–all of this information and more was revealed during their stable period at the base of Mt.
+The Revelation at Sinai, the construction of the tabernacle, and the entire complex of priestly legislation–sacrifices, purity, ethical codes and the festive calendar–all of this information and more was revealed during their stable period at the base of Mt.
 Sinai.

 And how long was that momentous sojourn?
 Apparently just under one year, since Exodus 19 says that they arrived in the third month of the first year, and Numbers 10:11 says that they departed in the second month of the second year on the 20th day, the cloud lifted from the tabernacle of testimony, and off they went: וַיְהִ֞י בַּשָּׁנָ֧ה הַשֵּׁנִ֛ית בַּחֹ֥דֶשׁ הַשֵּׁנִ֖י בְּעֶשְׂרִ֣ים בַּחֹ֑דֶשׁ נַעֲלָה֙ הֶֽעָנָ֔ן מֵעַ֖ל מִשְׁכַּ֥ן הָעֵדֻֽת׃.